TYPE // 001 | CLASSIFICATION: American_Traditional

 Realism

 Aims to replicate a photograph or real-life object with complete accuracy, often lacking hard outlines.
-It relies on advanced shading techniques and contrast to create 3D depth, available in both black and grey or full color.
+It relies on advanced shading techniques and contrast to create 3D depth, available in both black and grey or full colour.

 TYPE // 019 | CLASSIFICATION: Sketch